Why Do We Fall Ill? for Class 9

 2. Ensuring everyone has access to healthcare services, regardless of socioeconomic status, improves overall health and prevents disparities in disease outcomes.

-Specific Disease Prevention through Immunization
+Specific Disease Prevention through Immunisation

 Immunisation is a powerful and effective approach to prevent specific infectious diseases.
 It involves introducing the body to a harmless form of a pathogen, often a weakened or inactivated version, to stimulate the immune system's response.
-This process results in the development of immunity so that if the individual encounters the actual disease-causing pathogen in the future, their immune system can quickly recognize and fight it off.
+This process results in the development of immunity so that if the individual encounters the actual disease-causing pathogen in the future, their immune system can quickly recognise and fight it off.
 Some of the important aspects of immunisation are:

 1. Introduction of Weakened or Inactivated Pathogens